Skip to main content

 A finality surface is the point in the system at which a presence adjudication outcome becomes durable enough for some defined class of reliance.

 The phrase is useful because finality is rarely absolute.
 Different parties may rely on a result at different thresholds.
 An application may treat a claim as actionable before a court would regard it as conclusively settled.
 A protocol may treat a challenge window as closed while governance still retains a narrow emergency override.
-A published result may be economically final for routine use but still contestable under exceptional legal process.

 So the finality surface is not just “the moment it is final.”
 It is the surface at which the system itself says: